- >>Search All Programs

 - MBA/MSE – EE – Arizona State University – This is a dual degree that offers an MBA and an engineering degree.
 It focuses specifically on electrical engineering, with five different tracks to choose from.
 The faculty is one of the most acclaimed in the country.

-- Manchester Global MBA (Engineering) – The University of Manchester – This university is based in the United Kingdom and offers a 30 months part time, online Global MBA program with a focus on engineering.
+- Manchester Global MBA – The University of Manchester – This university is based in the United Kingdom and offers a 24 months part time, Global MBA program.
 The university prides itself on its flexible program delivery options.

 - Mini-MBA for Engineers and Technology Managers – Rutgers Business School Newark and New Brunswick – This mini-MBA is designed to increase the business acumen of engineers and other technology professionals.
 While the program does not give a student an MBA degree, it does deliver a mini-MBA certificate from the university.
 Additionally, it costs just $4,995 for the entire program.